Henley to Pangbourne walk

 - [!]In 165 metres (about 40 metres before reaching the field corner), take a stile to your left in the fence and turn right to continue on an entrance driveway (ignoring an earlier footpath signpost on the left about half way along this field edge).
 In 35 metres, turn left on the A4074, your direction 130°.

-- In 105 metres, you pass The Chaiyaphum Thai restaurant, Cane End on your left.
-The bus stop for the X39/X40 route to Reading is in front of the restaurant.
+- In 105 metres, you pass what used to be The Chaiyaphum Thai restaurant, Cane End on your left (now a small housing estate).
+The bus stop for the X39/X40 route to Reading is in front of this estate.

 - In 50 metres go through a metal swing gate and then half right, your direction 205°.
 In 30 metres, go through another metal swing gate and in a further 5 metres another.
 Keep straight on along the right-hand side of a field.